-Articles in the San Francisco & Wine Country Category
+Articles in San Francisco & Wine Country

 A visit to Greens in San Francisco is a celebration of the senses.
 Dip your spoon into a bowl of butternut squash soup and delight in the delicate harmony of lightly caramelized onions and apple confit blended with a hint of calvados.
 Feast your eyes on a salad that marries fresh ripe figs with Kodata, Mission and Calmyra olives, melon, watercress and creamy goat’s cheese.
 Inhale and delight …